 One of the most common complaints parents have with athletics is their son or daughter not getting the attention needed to improve as an athlete.
 Word of advice to coaches: Spend more time with the athletes that need a little more attention to develop.
 Your team is only as good as the last guy/girl on the bench.
 Ignoring the athletes that aren’t as gifted says a lot about you as a coach and can have a negative impact on your program.

 Now, there will be many coaches out there that say its “too hard” to help those kids that aren’t as talented.
 I agree and it is hard, but spending more time doesn’t always mean making them an elite athlete.
-Sometimes all an individual needs is to feel like they are part of the team or their hustle and consistency of showing up everyday is being recognized.
+Sometimes all an individual needs are to feel like they are part of the team or their hustle and consistency of showing up every day is being recognized.
 This can be the difference between changing a young kids life or having them leave your hands with a bad experience.
 Remember, the most talented athlete on your team doesn’t need 24/7 supervision or helicopter coaching.

 7) Sometimes allowing them to coach themselves is necessary

 Earlier this year Steve Kerr, of the Golden State Warriors, took a step back and allowed his players to coach themselves during a game.
 Some viewed this as arrogant while others applauded him.
 I applauded him for this move.
-Sometimes we as coaches need take a step back and allow athletes to organize and learn on their own.
+Sometimes we as coaches need to take a step back and allow athletes to organize and learn on their own.
 This not only gives you feedback on if what you’re teaching is connecting with your group, but this also allows the players an opportunity to make adjustments without you stepping in.
 This can be great practice for teams needing to make adjustments on the fly during their competition.

-With most athletes I coach on the private side this topic comes up often.
+With most athletes, I coach on the private side this topic comes up often.
 I keep an engaging environment and I challenge athletes to talk through and figure out certain concepts I teach on their own.
 The last thing you want is, your athlete to be overly dependent on you.
 Let them be students, but don’t spoon feed them.

 8) Keep the environment engaging and mistake friendly